Papu Gómez: Metalist Kharkiv

-Rebuffing offers from several big clubs, including Atletico Madrid, Fiorentina, and Inter Milan, Gómez himself requested a transfer to little-known Metalist Kharkiv of the Ukrainian Premier League, citing the club's commitment to growth and the opportunity to play in the upcoming UEFA Champions League as his reasons.
+Rebuffing offers from several big clubs, including Atletico Madrid, Fiorentina, and Inter, Gómez himself requested a transfer to little-known Metalist Kharkiv of the Ukrainian Premier League, citing the club's commitment to growth and the opportunity to play in the upcoming UEFA Champions League as his reasons.
 On 2 August 2013, he signed four-year contract with the club, which included a €12 million release clause, following a €7 million transfer fee.
 However, things did not go well for him with the side from the beginning.

 UEFA upheld Metalist's ban from the Champions League two weeks later because of the club's involvement in match fixing in 2008.
 By the December winter break, failing to settle into his new surroundings due to a combination of the league's lack of visibility and quality, which he believed made playing in it a waste of time, as well as adverse environmental and linguistic issues in Ukraine itself, which he saw as insurmountable, Gómez wanted out of his contract.
 He therefore requested a transfer back to Serie A as soon as possible, preferably to Fiorentina, and by January 2014, offered to accept a salary reduction in order to have this accomplished.
 This request went unfilled, however, and he ultimately played in 23 games, scoring 3 goals and setting up 4 others, helping the Hor'ky finish 3rd overall.

 Gómez refused to return to Ukraine the following season because of the volatile and violent political climate that emerged during his time there.
 He stated "It's an anguished situation, very unstable, as we are all sad and living in a state of panic...I have no intention of coming back...I will stay in Buenos Aires...Until there can be guarantees of safety, I cannot expose my family to these dangers."
 Many players, especially foreign ones, also left the league for this same reason, including three of Gomez's teammates, and six from reigning league Champions Shakhtar Donetsk.
 As a result, the Ukrainian League saw its foreign player total reduced from 170 to 60 over the next two years.